djalbat/Easy-RichTextarea/README.md

 ### JSX support

 There is now support for JSX in the form of [Juxtapose](https://github.com/djalbat/Juxtapose).
 JSX brings with it [several benefits](http://djalbat.com/juxtapose#jsxIsGreat).
-So although this and at least some of the other Easy projects will continue to work standalone, their use with Juxtapose is *highly recommended*.
+Creating Easy elements by way of JSX is *highly recommended*, although you can still call constructors directly if you wish.
 The contents of this readme file will stay as a reference, however a much better place to start from now on is the Juxtapose online documentation.
 The section dealing directly with this project is here:

 * [Juxtapose online documentation - Easy-RichTextarea](http://djalbat.com/juxtapose/#easyRichTextarea)